nscala-money/nscala-money/README.md

 ## Installation

-Add the following to your sbt build (Scala 2.10.x, and Scala 2.11.x):
+Add the following to your sbt build (Scala 2.11.x and Scala 2.12.x):

 ```scala
 libraryDependencies += "com.github.nscala-money" %% "nscala-money" % "0.13.0"
 ```

-To support reading and writing JodaMoney objects using Play JSON, also add (Scala 2.10.x and Scala 2.11.x):
+To support reading and writing JodaMoney objects using Play JSON 2.6, also add (Scala 2.11.x and Scala 2.12.x):

 ```scala
 libraryDependencies += "com.github.nscala-money" %% "nscala-money-play-json" % "0.13.0"